 Find out if your house is listed by contacting the conservation officer at your local district council for Listed Building Consent (LBC).
 LBC is similar to planning permission although the only difference is that no fees are payable.
 Listed properties are considered of special architectural or historic interest, therefore, the interior and the exterior of the building will be protected.
 If you wish to demolish, alter, or extend your building in any way, which affects the character or setting, permission must be granted.

-Here is an example of a building based in a conservation area that had a rear extension built to the rear of the building.
-We worked closely beside the Planning Consultant and the client to prepare the Planning Application before work commenced.
+For home renovations we work closely with the Planning Consultant and the client to prepare the Planning Application before work commences.
 If you fail to obtain content the local authority can also serve an enforcement notice in respect of unauthorised works requiring owners to restore the building to its former state.
 In the worst case scenario, the failure to obtain consent before altering a listed building is altered structurally may result in a fine or imprisonment.
 These notices can also be enforced to the current occupier for works carried out by previous owners.

-A gorgeous bespoke steel conservatory was installed and thus providing an important link between home and garden.
+A gorgeous bespoke steel conservatory was installed for this project, thus providing an important link between home and garden.
 A fluent look with the exterior with the interior was created by installing a new window in the downstairs toilet.
 The new conservatory transformed the space into a feature look as it welcomes a nice flow of natural light into the dining room